 In your external DNS service, set your MX records to Office 365's MX Servers per Microsoft's instructions.

-To ensure that email marketing and website form submissions work, you also will need to also configure a SPF record with the letter a in the record.
+To ensure that email marketing and website form submissions work, you will also need to configure an SPF record with the letter a in the record.

 v=spf1 a include:spf.protection.outlook.com -all

 Receiving a "fraud detection check" warning?